twilio/twilio-php/README.md

 </Response>
 ```

+##@ Handling Exceptions

+For an example on how to handle exceptions in this helper library, please see the [Twilio documentation](https://www.twilio.com/docs/libraries/php/usage-guide#exceptions).

 ## Using a Custom HTTP Client

 To use a custom HTTP client with this helper library, please see the [Twilio documentation](https://www.twilio.com/docs/libraries/php/custom-http-clients-php).